survivejs/react-book/manuscript/09_linting_in_webpack.md

 ## Customizing ESLint

 Even though you can get very far with vanilla ESLint there are several techniques you should be aware of.
-For instance sometimes you might want to skip some particular rules per file.
+For instance, sometimes you might want to skip some particular rules per file.
 You might even want to implement rules of your own.
 We'll cover these cases briefly next.

 ### Skipping ESLint Rules